arkency/posts/posts/2020-03-23-remote-collaborative-modeling.md

 * Specification by Example

 Go check them.
 Find the one suitable for your needs.
 Start using it.
 Share your experiences.
 Help others to understand good and bad parts of the techniques, but remember your mileage may vary :)

+Are You having troubles introducing Domain Driven Design in your organization?
+Check the [Domain Driven Design Mentoring](https://products.arkency.com/ddd-mentoring/) offer.
+See how we could help you!